Turning a presentation into a meaningful story is every presenter’s greatest challenge.

 ‘America has given the Negro people a bad check, a check that has come back marked “insufficient funds”.’

 We remember great stories

-If you have one that accompanies your story then don’t gloss over it, emphasise it.
+If you have one that accompanies your story, don’t gloss over it, emphasise it.

-Use expressive and evocative visuals to resonate with your audience and help them to use their imagination and feel what you are saying.
+Use expressive and evocative visuals to resonate with your audience.
+Help them to use their imagination and feel what you are saying.